hi-im-phillip/Card-creation-API/README.md

 <hr style="border:2px solid gray"> </hr>

+## Swagger Integration

+Swagger UI is integrated into the project using the `springdoc-openapi-starter-webmvc-ui` dependency.
+To access the Swagger UI and explore the API endpoints, follow these steps:

+1. Ensure all modules are running.
+2. Navigate to `http://localhost:<port>/swagger-ui.html` in your web browser, where `<port>` is the port your application is running on.

+<hr style="border:2px solid gray"> </hr>

 ## License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.
-See the LICENSE file for details.
+See the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html) file for details.

 <hr style="border:2px solid gray"> </hr>